 Last night, we went to see the Commonwealth Shakespeare Company perform "The Two Gentlemen from Verona" as a part of Shakespeare on the Common.
 They put on a different Shakespeare play each summer, and it's something I look forward to every year.
-In fact, it's another one of the many reasons I love summer
+In fact, it's another one of the many reasons I love summer!

 They usually place the story in an unusual modern setting and always do a fantastic job bringing Shakespeare's words to life.
 This year the setting was 1960's-era Las Vegas, and performances of Frank Sinatra classics were scattered throughout, tying in with the story.
 Basically, it was Shakespeare re-envisioned as a musical, and it was so much fun!
 (If you're in the Boston area, you have until this coming Sunday, 7/28, to catch a performance!)